 No, this is not an April Fools prank.
-It’s an actual review of the new Maxxis Shorty Gen 2 MTB tire that’s designed for the loosest and sloppiest trail conditions.
-The new Shorty tread was released in February, and I started riding it in the rain a month or so prior.
+It’s an actual review of the 2nd Generation Maxxis Shorty 29 MTB tire that’s designed for the loosest and sloppiest trail conditions.
+The new Maxxis Shorty tread was released in February, and I started riding it in the rain a month or so prior.
 As the clouds receded I switched to a Dissector rear tire, keeping the Shorty up front to see how it would do in the dust.

 In lieu of a massive review that digs into every puncture-protecting layer, this one will focus specifically on the second-generation Shorty tread pattern, and how it performs in its naturally sloppy environment.
 We have detailed the benchmark performance of Maxxis gravity casings in several other tire reviews, leaving us to focus on grip while you select the puncture protection that’s right for your local trails.
 I’ll only say that the DH casing performed as impressively as ever, providing maximum sidewall support with zero punctures and very little air loss between rides.
 If you like it rough, this double-ply carcass will keep that spare tube taped to your frame.

 Sloppy mud and deep dust oddly share some important traction needs.
 Both require well-spaced spikes that dig in deep for a mechanical connection to the earth below, and a narrow enough profile so that the tire can bite rather than float on the less stable mud or powder.
 Muddy conditions call for wide spacing between lugs so the soaked dirt can spin free before the tread contacts the ground again, whereas that same spacing lets the lugs dig past the dust to a more solid foundation.